Travel guide to Val d’Orcia, the iconic part of Tuscany with rolling hills, cypress trees and some of Italy’s most beautiful hilltop villages.

 There is plenty to keep you occupied in this area.
 Among the best things to do in Val d’Orcia I recommend:

-Rent e-bikes: this is a lovely area to visit by bike but it is hilly so an electric bike is a must!
-You can rent them in several localities including Montepulciano
+This is a lovely area to visit by bike but it is hilly so an electric bike is a must!
+You can rent them in Montepulciano, look up the Urban Bikery close to Piazza Grande

 Where to stay in Val D’Orcia